 Simon’s top 5 port cask whiskies

 There is so much depth to whisky.
-As an individual dives down the rabbit hole, the more they discover that there is an entire world of different types, ranging from regions, countries, age, histories, traditions, and casks.
-Over time, you naturally find the type which fits your pallet and reflects your style as a drinker.
-For me, a port wood Scotch has always been a favourite of mine.
+As someone dives down the rabbit hole, it opens up an entire world ranging from regions, countries, age, histories, traditions, and casks.
+Over time, you naturally find a type which satisfies your pallet and reflects your style as a drinker.
+For me, a port cask Scotch has always been a favourite of mine.

 The ruby colour given by a port cask on the right when compared to its regular equivalent.

-Port cask whisky means that the whisky has been finished off in port barrels towards the end of its ageing process, which blends whisky and port together to give a superb marriage of flavour between the two.
-The port casks give the dram a deep ruby finish which really cannot be found anywhere else.
-It’s a great fireside drink which also compliments chocolate and other sweet snacks very well.
+Port cask whisky means that the whisky has been finished off in port barrels towards the end of its ageing process.
+This blends whisky and port together to give a superb marriage of flavour between the two.
+The port cask give the dram a deep ruby finish which really cannot be found anywhere else.
+It’s a great fireside drink that also compliments chocolate and other sweet snacks perfectly.

 Without further ado, I would like to share my top 5 favourite pork cask whisky.
 If you feel I have missed any out then do not hesitate to get in touch!